mdn/content/files/en-us/web/html/element/script/type/speculationrules/index.md

 The **`speculationrules`** value of the [`type`](/en-US/docs/Web/HTML/Element/script/type) attribute of the [`<script>` element](/en-US/docs/Web/HTML/Element/script) indicates that the body of the element contains speculation rules.

-Speculation rules take the form of a JSON structure that determine what resources should be prefetched or prerendered by the browser.
+Speculation rules take the form of a JSON structure that determine what links (documents pointed to by {{htmlelement("a")}} elements) should be prefetched or prerendered by the browser.
 This is part of the {{domxref("Speculation Rules API", "", "", "nocode")}}.

 > **Note:** As an alternative, speculation rules can be defined inside external text files referenced by the {{httpheader("Speculation-Rules")}} HTTP header.
 Specifying an HTTP header is useful in cases where developers are not able to directly modify the document itself.